Frequently Asked Questions

 (npm install libphonenumber-js

 content could potentially come from user input elsewhere in your system, sanitize it to prevent cross-site scripting (XSS) or other injection attacks, depending on how you use the text later.
-This guide does not include robust input validation implementation.
+This guide does not include robust input validation implementation./send-sms

 endpoint (either accidental or malicious), implement rate limiting.
 Use middleware likeexpress-rate-limit